joshuacheng/tetris-clone/DEVELOPMENT.md

 - 4/23: I am having an issue where if I register an ofxDatGuiLabel, none of my arrow keys work.
 I have confirmed this by simply commenting out the one line where I register the label.
 Weird bug.
 Maybe for now I'll just use drawBitMapString to display score instead.
+  - Update: Apparently adding the label changed what key the computer thought I was pressing, so instead of registering an arrow key press it thought it was some other random button.
+It was a simple manual fix.